What Size Truck Do I Need To Pull A Travel Trailer?

-Here are the trailer towing capacity of the trucks available in the U.S.
+Here is the trailer towing capacity of the trucks available in the U.S.:

 Make & Model Of TruckMaximum Towing Capacity